Lawrence-lugs/uLabSynopsysTraining/README.md

    2. For people running the **iic-osic-tools** VNC, just make sure to be using the VNC in your browser and then open the terminal.
 2. Clone the lab files from the git
     1. `git clone https://github.com/Lawrence-lugs/uLabSynopsysTraining`
-3. Enter the cloned directory, and enter the lab1 folder
+3. Enter the cloned directory, and enter the repo folder
     1. `cd uLabSynopsysTraining`
-    2. `cd lab_1`
+ 4. You are now ready to follow the labs